danduk82/geoserver-cloud-benchmarks/generated/docs/WorkspacesApi.md

 # create an instance of the API class
 api_instance = geoserver.WorkspacesApi(geoserver.ApiClient(configuration))
 body = geoserver.WorkspaceWrapper() # WorkspaceWrapper | The Workspace body information to upload.
-default = False # bool | New workspace will be the used as the default.
+default = false # bool | New workspace will be the used as the default.
 Allowed values are true or false,  The default value is false. (optional) (default to false)

 try:
     # add a new workspace to GeoServer